 Since its introduction, a number of XST-based methods were developed for use with synchrotron and laboratory light sources, which are described and compared in a review paper by Zdora [13].
-Some of these methods were devised to characterize focusing X-ray optics [7,14].
-In our method of PXST [7], as schematically described in Fig. 1, a sample is stepped across the beam wavefront
+Some of these methods were devised to characterize focusing X-ray optics [7, 14].
+The advantage of the XST method is that it offers a high angular sensitivity and low requirements on transverse and longitudinal coherence of the X-ray beam.
+However, high angular sensitivity measurements of the wavefront of high numerical aperture (NA) X-ray lenses, such as multilayer Laue lenses